zense/IIITB-StudentKit/docs/faq.md

 ##Facilities FAQs

-1. **What are the nearby hotels around IIITB?**
+1. **What are the nearby hotels around IIIT Bangalore?**

-  There are a variety of hotels available around IIITB, in all budget brackets.
+  There are a variety of hotels available around IIIT Bangalore, in all budget brackets.
 More information regarding the same can be obtained from the following websites: